HiddenShadow-exe/screenshot-ai/README.md

     - the answer can we displayed whenever the LLM responds, eliminating the fix wait
     - no need to promt the user to provide (maybe incorrect) mouse positions making the program more user-friendly
 2. since the AI did not score perticularly high on the test quiz, some kind of system would be nice to pass info about the topic to the AI, making it capable of scanning it, and answering more precizely

-# Screenshot AI v2
+3. tracking the token usage to avoid unexpected error responses

-docs coming soon...
+With all theese in mind, Screenshot AI v2 was born...